erwa/notes/googleDocs.md

+### Populate drop-down list with row data

+Select cells --> Data --> Data validation --> Criteria: List from a range --> select rows from sheet (can be different tab)

 ### Line chart, ignore missing values

 Edit Chart --> Customize --> Chart Style --> Check "Plot null values".
 This will draw a line between values that do exist, ignoring missing values.